Wired4ncer/lnd_via_vpn/README.md

 ### Choosing your server
 There are a lot of providers with virtuals servers so a few key considerations are:

 - **Anonymity**.
 Anonymous VPS servers are a bit harder to find and usually cost little bit more.
-Also don't forget that just because your service provider doesn't strictly require KYC they can still be anonymous.
-Most will only let you pay by credit card or PayPal.
+Also don't forget that just because your service provider doesn't strictly require KYC they are anonymous.
+Most will only let you pay by credit card or PayPal which has your name connected to it.
 Its a bit harder to find one accepting Bitcoin.

 - **Location**.
 Latency will increase if your VPS is too far from the physical location of your node.
 Not that you need to have a provider in the same town, but you should not get one on the other side of the planet to keep a decent speed.